-However, federal and state employment laws prohibit employers from using discrimination or retaliation to determine which employees are laid off.
+Sometimes, businesses are forced to conduct employee layoffs for one reason or another.
+These layoffs could result from numerous business concerns, all of which require a reduction in force.
+However, federal and state employment laws prohibit employers from using discrimination or retaliation to determine which employees get laid off.
 Additionally, employers are required to provide notice when a mass-layoff occurs.

 What Is an Employee Layoff?

 An employee layoff is intended to be a temporary solution to a temporary problem.
 When business slows down, many employers may be unable to sustain their workforce.
 They may need a reduction in force to help keep their business open.
 Most employers hope the layoffs are temporary and they can bring employees back to work when business resumes as normal.